Improving Generalization of Deep Neural Networks by Leveraging Margin Distribution: Margin distribution rather than minimum margin

-\textbf{Error-resilience properties:} Here we formalize the error-resilience properties for deep neural networks. \citet{arora18compression} show that if we inject a scaled Gaussian noise to the input of deep nets, as it propagates up, the noise has rapidly decreasing effect on higher layers.
-This fact implies compressibility of deep nets, i.e., low rank of parameters' matrix, which inspires us to bound the perturbation caused by Gaussian noise with the noise-sensitivity parameters below (Definition~\ref{def:1}, \ref{def:2}, \ref{def:3} are defined by \citet{arora18compression}).
+Here we formalize the error-resilience properties for deep neural networks. \citet{arora18compression} show that if we inject a scaled Gaussian noise to the input of deep nets, as it propagates up, the noise has rapidly decreasing effect on higher layers.
+This fact implies \emph{compressibility} of deep nets, i.e., low rank of parameters' matrix.
+The empirical version of noise-sensitivity parameters are first proposed by \citet{arora18compression}.
+It inspires us to bound the perturbation caused by Gaussian noise with the validation-based version of noise-sensitivity parameters below.

-\begin{definition} (Layer Cushion).
-The layer cushion of layer $i$ is defined to be largest number $\mu_i$ such that for any $\vx \in S$:
+\begin{assumption} (Layer Cushion).
+The layer cushion of layer $i$ is defined to be largest number $\mu_i$ such that for any validation data $\vx \in S'$: